privacy-tech-lab/gpc-privacy-choice/README.md

 The browser extension collects the following data types from users, but data is never disclosed to any third-party.
 We never disclose any identifiable information.

-Below is the list of data types that the browser extension generally collects from users of the GPC Privacy Choice Extension:
+Below is the list of data types that the browser extension generally collects from users of the GPC Privacy Choice extension:

 #### General: